 2. Carefully Review Their Paperwork

-A home investment company will have their own paperwork for you to review.
-Always check to make sure that the paperwork is an actual reflection of what you’ve discussed with the investor – even if the investor seems reliable.
+A home investment company will have their own paperwork for you.
+Always check to make sure that the paperwork is an actual reflection of what you’ve discussed with the company – even if they seem reliable.
 Some sweet talking investors may mislead you, and when you sign that paperwork, there may be nothing you can do to protect yourself.

 Fees may be hidden in your paperwork.
 This is a surefire way to detect a scam.
 Home investment companies should never be charging you fees to purchase your home.
-When they prepare an offer on your unwanted property, that offer should already take any fees or repair expenses into account.
+Ever.
+When they prepare an offer on for your home, that offer should already have any fees or repair expenses taken into account.

 The investor should be footing the bills for ALL of these things – that’s why the offer is always less than market value.
-If an investor is offering you less than market value and still hitting you with charges, they’re profiting a lot more than they’ve made it seem.
+If an investor is offering you less than market value and still hitting you with charges, they will profit a lot more than what they’re telling you.